knative/serving/docs/roadmap/scaling-2019.md

 As a serverless framework, Knative should only run code when it needs to.
 Including scaling to zero when the Revision is not being used.
-However the Revison must also come back quickly, otherwise the illusion of "serverless" is broken--it must seem as if it was always there.
+However the Revision must also come back quickly, otherwise the illusion of "serverless" is broken--it must seem as if it was always there.
 Generally less than one second is a good start.